Last reviewed: October 2022

 - We are under a legal, regulatory or professional obligation to do so (for example, in order to comply with a Court Order).

-Any third parties that we may share your personal data with are obliged to keep your details securely, and to use them only to fulfil the service they provide you on Forbury’s behalf.
-When such third parties no longer need your personal data to fulfil this service, they will dispose of such personal data in line with Forbury’s procedures unless they are themselves under a legal obligation to retain personal data (provided that this will be in accordance with applicable data privacy laws).
-If we wish to pass your personal data onto a third party, we will only do so once we have obtained your consent unless we are legally required to do otherwise.
+We require all third parties to respect the security of your personal data.
+We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Any third parties that we may share your personal data with are obliged to keep your details securely, to use them only to fulfill the service they provide you on Forbury’s behalf, and at all times to treat it in accordance with the law.
+When such third parties no longer need your personal data to fulfill this service, they will dispose of such personal data in line with Forbury’s procedures unless they are themselves under a legal obligation to retain personal data (provided that this will be in accordance with applicable data privacy laws).

 We also provide anonymous statistical information about users of our websites and related usage information to reputable third parties, including analytics and search engine providers.